-Looking for a Site?
+Looking for a Renewable Energy Site?
 Find Sites in the RE-Powering Mapper

-EPA’s RE-Powering Mapper, an online interactive web application, allows users to visualize EPA’s information about renewable energy potential on contaminated lands, landfills and mine sites.
+EPA’s RE-Powering Mapper, an interactive web application, allows users to identify contaminated lands, landfills and mine sites for renewable energy development.

-Using screening criteria developed in collaboration with the National Renewable Energy Laboratory (NREL), EPA has pre-screened over 130,000 sites for their renewable energy potential.
-As part of this effort, EPA collaborated with state agencies from California, Colorado, Connecticut, Florida, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Pennsylvania, Texas, Virginia, and West Virginia.
-This screening was performed in August 2018.
+Using renewable energy criteria developed in collaboration with the National Renewable Energy Laboratory (NREL), EPA has pre-screened over 190,000 sites for their renewable energy potential.
+As part of this effort, EPA collaborated with state agencies from California, Colorado, Connecticut, Florida, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Texas, Virginia, West Virginia and Wisconsin.
+Site screening was performed in August 2021.

 Mapper features include:

-- Search options by a number of attributes including state, acreage, renewable energy capacity, distance to nearest urban center, and more.
+- Search data by attributes including state, acreage, renewable energy capacity, distance to nearest substation, and more.

 Access the Mapper